Workers Compensation Lawyer NYC

 Yes, if you are working, you will be able to get paid for any injury as it relates to a schedule loss of use award.
 However, if you are out of work, your compensation will depend on the severity of your injuries plus vocational factors.

-Will I Still Be Able To Receive Treatment From My Doctors If I Close My Workers’ Comp Case?
+Can I Still Receive Treatment From my Doctors if I Close my Workers’ Comp Case?